 Party-goers look no further.
 Soho is packed with bars and clubs.
 Until a couple of decades ago Leicester Square (with which it borders) was where it all happened – and it’s still like that, in part, thanks to all the movie theaters.
-Walk a bit further and you will also find Chinatown and the incredible food scene.
+Walk a bit further and you will also find Chinatown and its incredible food scene.

 Kensington – Best area to stay in London for families

-In Kensington you will find museums such as the Natural History Museum, the Victoria and Albert Museum and the Science Museum.
-Kensington is also where Kensington Palace and Gardens – among the city’s top attraction – are located.
+In Kensington you will find the Natural History Museum, the Victoria and Albert Museum and the Science Museum.
+This is also where Kensington Palace and Gardens – among the city’s top attraction – are located.
 If you fancy shopping, you can count on Harvey Nichols, world-famous Harrods and the designer shops of Belgravia’s Elizabeth Street.

-GOOD TO KNOW: Another good option for families is Marylebone, which is within easy distance from Hyde Park, Regent’s Park, London Zoo and Madame Tussauds.
+Another good option for families is Marylebone, which is within easy distance from Hyde Park, Regent’s Park, London Zoo and Madame Tussauds.

 If you are traveling with your better half and are looking to treat him (or her) to something truly special, London won’t disappoint – there are many great luxury hotels.

 The area around Oxford Street is home to two of the best neighborhoods in London – Mayfair (between Hyde Park and West End) and Marylebone.

 Here are some of the best places to stay in London located in Mayfair and Marylebone:

-- Nox Hotels – Baker Street is one of the very few affordable options in the area that also combines excellent reviews.
+This is one of the very few affordable options in the area that also combines excellent reviews.
 Rooms are small, but well equipped and comfortable.
-It’s at a short distance from Madame Tussauds.
-Click here for the latest rates and here for reviews.
+It’s a short distance from Madame Tussauds.

-The City is where to stay in London if you are visiting for business purposes – but not only.
+The City is perfect if you are visiting London for business purposes – but not only.
 I honestly love this part of town as it is a really eclectic mix of skyscrapers and historical buildings and landmarks.
-This is where you will find St. Paul’s Cathedral and the infamous Tower of London, as well as the iconic Tower Bridge.
+This is where you will find St. Paul’s Cathedral and the Tower of London, as well as the iconic Tower Bridge.

 It’s a perfect place for sightseeing – go on a walk on the South Bank for fabulous views of the bridge and the skyscrapers, or visit the Sky Garden for incredible sunset views.

-- Montcalm Royal London House is close to Finsbury Square and easily reached from London City Airport so perfect for a quick business trip to the city.
+This hotel is close to Finsbury Square and easily reached from London City Airport so perfect for a quick business trip to the city.
 Rooms are modern and comfortable.
-Click here for the latest rates and here for reviews.

 Shoreditch and Spitalfields – Best area to stay in London for a local vibe